Menu

 Following approval, entrepreneurs need to incorporate the company and satisfy capital requirements within 30 days.
 There are strict eligibility requirements for applicants of the EntrePass, including relocation to Singapore, the potential to create local employment, as well as the degree of innovation of the business idea.
 For example, businesses such as coffee shops, employment agencies, or bars wouldn't be eligible for the pass.
 More importantly, the business needs to be registered as a Singaporean private limited company and not as a sole proprietorship or partnership, with a minimum paid-in capital of S$50,000.
 Applicants will need to furnish a business plan, including details of the business idea, market analysis, a marketing and operating plan, as well as financial projections.

 Depending on the nature of the company and the available budget, it might be relevant to seek the assistance of a professional firm to provide guidelines, support in the preparation of documents, and any guarantees that might be required by the authorities.
-For further details on the scheme, consult the EntrePass website of the Ministry of Manpower.
+For further details on the scheme, consult the Ministry of Manpower's EntrePass website.

 How to apply

 Since you don't have an employer, you can apply directly for the EntrePass yourself.
 You'll need to gather several documents to do so.
 They include your passport, pass employment testimonials (in English), and resume.
-If your business is already registered with ACRA, then you'll need to also submit its latest business profile or instant information from Bizfile.
+If your business is already registered with ACRA, you'll also need to submit your latest business profile or instant information from Bizfile.

 If any of your documents aren't originally in English, you must submit both a copy of the original and an official English translation.